MAIF/otoroshi/manual/src/main/paradox/deploy/aws.md

 <img src="../img/deploy-elb-18.png" />
 @@@

-There is your DNS name.
-So add your `CNAME` record.
+There is your DNS name, so add your `CNAME` record.

 Once all these steps are done, the AWS Elastic Beanstalk Otoroshi instance, would now be handling all the requests on your domain. ;)